Lars Nootbaar Preview, Player Props: Cardinals vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have the 20th-ranked team ERA among all league pitching staffs (4.52).
+- The Pirates' 4.49 team ERA ranks 19th across all league pitching staffs.

-- Pirates pitchers combine to surrender 143 home runs (1.1 per game), the seventh-fewest in baseball.
+- The Pirates surrender the sixth-fewest home runs in baseball (144 total, 1.1 per game).

+- Hatch (1-1) makes the start for the Pirates, his second of the season.

 © 2023 Data Skrive.
 All rights reserved.